Let Us Show You Around.

 3. What if I can’t arrive during the scheduled check-in timeframe?

 Not a problem - just let us know your travel plans in advance.
-Please email ASD Overnight Coordinator, Jacob Carter, at jacobcarter [at] creighton [dot] edu and let him know your travel plans (driving or flight information) ASAP with your arrival time.
+Please email ASD Overnight Coordinator, Robby Valenta, at robbyvalenta [at] creighton [dot] edu and let him know your travel plans (driving or flight information) ASAP with your arrival time.
 We will do our best to make every possible accommodation.
 Please understand if you arrive significantly early, you may have to wait until your host is available.
 If you arrive considerably later in the evening, you will miss out on dinner and activities.

 4. Can I stay overnight with my friend who is a Creighton student?

 Yes, if that friend lives on campus.
 Admissions will need the friend’s name and they will need to sign up to be an overnight host at least two weeks in advance of your visit.
-Please send your friend’s first and last name and which Admitted Student Day you will be attending to ASD Overnight Coordinator, Jacob Cater at jacobcarter [at] creighton [dot] edu.
+Please send your friend’s first and last name and which Admitted Student Day you will be attending to ASD Overnight Coordinator, Robby Valenta, at robbyvalenta [at] creighton [dot] edu.

 5. Do I need to bring anything in order to spend the night in a Residence Hall?

 Every student MUST fill out a waiver to stay overnight.
-Once your overnight is confirmed, you will receive an email with the link to the waiver.
+Once your overnight is confirmed, you will receive an email with the link to the waiver and can also access it in your student portal.
 The waiver requires a parent signature.
-They can be either emailed to the ASD Overnight Coordinator, Jacob Carter at jacobcarter [at] creighton [dot] edu or brought to check-in.
+Digital signatures are not accepted.
+They can be either uploaded in your student portal ahead of time or brought to check-in.
+It is strongly encouraged to submit them ahead of time.

 6. What should I bring to the overnight?